 Production on the $14 million action-adventure was scheduled to wrap eight days later, but Proyas immediately suspended filming and resumed with a stand-in for Lee months later.

-What Happened After The Death Of Bruce Lee’s Son?
+What Happened After Brandon Lee’s Death?

 “He didn’t want to step in his father’s footsteps,” said friend and screenwriter Lee Lankford of Brandon Lee.
 “Eventually, he gave up to be an action star like his father.
 They were grooming Brandon to be a big star.”

 Lankford added that Lee was a “wild and weird” friend.
 Instead of knocking, “he would climb up the wall of your house and go in through your window just for the fun of it.”

 Lee and his fiancé Eliza Hutton were set to marry in Mexico two weeks from his death.
 Instead, she rushed to be by his side as he died in the hospital.

 Even though police concluded that Brandon Lee’s death was an accident, there are theories that Lee was intentionally killed.
 When Bruce Lee died, similar rumors posited that the Chinese mafia had orchestrated the incident.
 These rumors remain just that.